-Overview of the Phone Interview Process
+Overview of the Life Insurance Phone Interview Process

+Your privacy is important.
 All of the information you provide will be kept confidential and will be used only for consideration of the insurance coverage for which you apply.

 Documents You’ll Need for the Interview

-- Your driver’s license number and Social Security number
+- Social Security number

-- Reasons for and dates of medical treatment
+- Reasons for and dates of medical treatment and/or surgeries

-- Names of any prescription medicines you are taking
+- Names of any prescription medicines you are taking the dosages